Split-kl and PAC-Bayes-split-kl Inequalities for Ternary Random Variables: Experiments

 In the second experiment we reproduce the experimental setup of \citet{WMLIS21}, who consider multiclass classification by a weighted majority vote.
 Given an input $X\in\cX$, a hypothesis space $\cH$, and a distribution $\rho$ on $\cH$, a $\rho$-weighted majority vote classifier predicts $\MV_\rho(X)=\argmax_{y\in\cY}\E_\rho[\1[h(X)=y]]$.
 One of the tightest bound for the majority vote is the tandem bound ($\TND$) proposed by~\citet{MLIS20}, which is based on tandem losses for pairs of hypotheses, $\ell(h(X), h'(X), Y) = \1[h(X)\neq Y]\1[h'(X)\neq Y]$, and the second order Markov's inequality. \citet{WMLIS21} proposed two improved forms of the bound, both based on a parametric form of the Chebyshev-Cantelli inequality.
 The first, $\CCTND$, using Chebyshev-Cantelli with the tandem losses and the PAC-Bayes-$\kl$ bound for bounding the tandem losses.
 The second, $\CCPBB$, using tandem losses with an offset, defined by $\ell_\alpha(h(X),h'(X),Y)=(\1[h(X)\neq Y]-\alpha)(\1[h'(X)\neq Y]-\alpha)$ for $\alpha < 0.5$, and PAC-Bayes-Empirical-Bennett inequality for bounding the tandem losses with an offset.
 We note that while the tandem losses are binary random variables, tandem losses with an offset are ternary random variables taking values in $\{\alpha^2,-\alpha(1-\alpha),(1-\alpha)^2\}$ and, therefore, application of Empirical Bernstein type inequalities makes sense.
 However, in the experiments of \citeauthor{WMLIS21} $\CCPBB$ lagged behind $\TND$ and $\CCTND$.
 We replaced PAC-Bayes-Empirical-Bennett with PAC-Bayes-Unexpected-Bernstein ($\CCPBUB$) and PAC-Bayes-split-$\kl$ ($\CCPBSkl$) and showed that the weakness of $\CCPBB$ was caused by looseness of PAC-Bayes-Empirical-Bernstein, and that $\CCPBUB$ and $\CCPBSkl$ lead to tighter bounds that are competitive and sometimes outperforming $\TND$ and $\CCTND$.
 For the PAC-Bayes-split-$\kl$ bound we took $\mu$ to be the middle value of the tandem loss with an offset, namely, for $\alpha \geq 0$ we took $\mu = \alpha^2$, and for $\alpha < 0$ we took $\mu = -\alpha(1-\alpha)$.

 In Figure~\ref{fig:MCE_selected} we present a comparison of the $\TND$, $\CCTND$, $\CCPBB$, $\CCPBUB$, and $\CCPBSkl$ bounds on weighted majority vote of heterogeneous classifiers (Linear Discriminant Analysis, $k$-Nearest Neighbors, Decision Tree, Logistic Regression, and Gaussian Naive Bayes), which adds the two new bounds, $\CCPBUB$ and $\CCPBSkl$ to the experiment done by \citet{WMLIS21}.
 A more detailed description of the experiment and results for additional data sets are provided in Appendix~\ref{app:sec:MCE}.
+We note that $\CCPBUB$ and $\CCPBSkl$ consistently outperform $\CCPBB$, demonstrating that they are more appropriate for tandem losses with an offset.
+The former two bounds perform comparably to $\TND$ and $\CCTND$, which operate on tandem losses without an offset.
 In Appendix~\ref{app:sec:RFC} we replicate another experiment of \citeauthor{WMLIS21}, where we use the bounds to reweigh trees in a random forest classifier.
 The results are similar to the results for heterogeneous classifiers.